pthakral1994/prachi-pet-project/README.md

    Launch Visual Studio on your machine.

 5. *Create new project :*
    Create an new project using 'c#' file structure .

 6. *Name your project  :*
-    A project will be created with your provide name ".
+    A project will be created with your provide name".

 7. *Run the project*
    Press F5 to run the project.